Primary Programs and Activities for Prep to Year 6

 - Students learning an instrument are encouraged to join the Primary Orchestra, or various smaller bands such as the string quartet.

-- Autumn and spring evening concerts are organised by the Music Department where all students learning an instrument are encouraged to perform solo or in a group.
+- Evening concerts are organised by the Music Department where all students learning an instrument are encouraged to perform solo or in a group.

 The Primary School has its own Primary Art room.
 This facility allows students to explore a wide range of mediums in a safe and suitable environment.
 Art classes are also part of the core curriculum for all students, taken by a specialist teacher.
 Through our Visual Arts program, we aim to develop the artistic skills, knowledge and talents of each student through a large range of art, craft and design activities.
 The content is often related to units of inquiry being explored in the classroom.
 Art is about interpreting and responding to observations and experiences in visual form.